-- 5.1 It is understandable that whistleblowers are sometimes worried about possible repercussions.
-We aim to encourage openness and will support staff who raise genuine concerns in good faith under this policy, even if they turn out to be mistaken. - 5.2 Staff must not suffer any detrimental treatment as a result of raising a concern in good faith.
+5.1 It is understandable that whistleblowers are sometimes worried about possible repercussions.
+We aim to encourage openness and will support workers (including

+- keeping their identity confidential, where possible) who raise genuine concerns in good faith under this policy, even if they turn out to be mistaken. - 5.2 Workers must not suffer any detrimental treatment as a result of raising a concern in good faith.
 Detrimental treatment includes dismissal, disciplinary action, threats or other unfavourable treatment connected with raising a concern.
 If you believe that you have suffered any such treatment, you should inform the General Counsel or the designated employee representative on the Board of Directors immediately.
-If the matter is not remedied, you should raise it formally using our Grievance Policy.

-5.3 Staff must not threaten or retaliate against whistleblowers in any way.
+If the matter is not remedied, you should raise it formally using our Grievance Policy. - 5.3 Workers must not threaten or retaliate against whistleblowers in any way.
 Anyone involved in such conduct will be subject to disciplinary action in accordance with the Company's Disciplinary Policy.